duedme/uno-game-sui/README.md

 * Complete documentation in the code if necessary.
 * Make tests of the game from your computer.
 * Complete some of the tasks marked as "TODO" in the source code

+Please feel free to make suggestions and comments to the [Github Issue](https://github.com/Duedme/UNO/issues/1).

 ## Authors